philbowles/h4plugins/README.md

 * ESP8266 - any board e.g. nodeMCU, Wemos D1 Mini etc
 * ESP8285 - any board e.g. Wemos D1 mini Lite
 * ESP32 - any board e.g. DevKit, Lolin D32
-* SONOFF Basic, S20, SV others may work too if ESP8266 based
+* SONOFF Basic, S20, SV and RF.
+Others may work too if ESP8266 based

 ---

-# The "menagerie" roadmap
+# Installation and the "menagerie" roadmap

-AardvarkTCP is the core driver of several other firmware packages for simple *robust* and rapid ***asynchronous*** IOT development on ESP8266 / ESP32
+H4Plugins sits at the top of a structure of underlying libraries with strange names, whihc we like to call "the menagerie".
+Each of them can be used in its own right without needing H4Plugins, but they all work best when H4Plugins pulls them all together and manages them.

 ![roadmap](assets/common/menagerieroadmap.jpg)